PerfectServers/Perfect-LogServer/README.md

 Ensure you have installed and activated the latest Swift 3.0 tool chain.

+## First run

+The first time the server is run, it will attempt to create the tables and data structure, and a default user account.

+This account's username is "admin" and the password is "perfect".

+> It is **strongly recommended** that you create a new user for yourself, then delete this "admin" user account.

 ## Installation and setup

 Please ensure you have installed Swift 3.0.2 or later before building this project.